Depression in men – Adon Health Skip to content

 • Cognitive behavioral therapy

-2. Medications
+2. Medication

 • Antidepressants (e.g., SSRIs, SNRIs) - only under medical supervision

-• Adaptogens (e.g. Rhodiola, Ashwagandha - for mild cases)
+• Adaptogens (e.g., Rhodiola, Ashwagandha - for mild cases)

-• Herbal remedies (e.g. St. John's wort - not for severe depression)
+• Herbal remedies (e.g., St. John's Wort - not for severe depression)

 3. Hormone and micronutrient optimization

-• Testosterone replacement therapy (in cases of proven deficiency)
+• Testosterone replacement therapy (for proven deficiency)

-• Cortisol levels balanced through stress management
+• Cortisol balance through stress management

 4. Lifestyle changes